OleksandrDemian/limo/packages/article/README.md

 ## Base components
 Note that base components (Endpoint, Router, and FastifyApp) won't return JSX as you do with client-side libraries, instead, they will return javascript objects that can be used by Fastify.

-Base components will be executed at start time (once) to create routes and cannot be modified at runtime.
+Base components **will be executed at start time (once)** to create routes and cannot be modified at runtime (as oposed to React where components are executed every time).

 ### Endpoint
 ```javascript